MicrosoftDocs/visualstudio-docs/mac/ide-tour.md

  ![](Images/ide-tour-image23.png)

-For a project under source control, the context menu of the item in the Solution Pad will have its <span class="UIItem">Version Control</span> menu enabled, showing various commands, as shown below:
+For a project under source control, the context menu of the item in the Solution Pad will have its **Version Control** menu enabled, showing various commands, as shown below:

  ![](Images/ide-tour-image24.png)

-Also, the main menu’s <span class="UIItem">Version Control</span> menu includes a variety of additional commands for working with source control:
+Also, the main menu’s **Version Control** menu includes a variety of additional commands for working with source control:

  ![](Images/ide-tour-image25.png)